 Five Ten Impact Pro - Women's

-Read review: Five Ten Impact Pros
+Read review: Five Ten Impact Pro - Women's

 Why You Should Trust Us

 Bo Outland is a lover of all extreme outdoor sports, but especially mountain biking.
 During college, she would take to the trails in the Santa Cruz mountains before and after school to blow off some steam from her studies.
-Since moving to South Lake Tahoe last December, she competes in local mountain bike races, such as the Xterra Triathlon in Incline and Northstar's Livewire Classic, where she podiumed in both races.
+Since moving to South Lake Tahoe, she competes in local mountain bike races, such as the Xterra Triathlon in Incline and Northstar's Livewire Classic, where she podiumed in both races.
 She truly understands the importance of quality equipment to achieve peak performance.

-Bo's testing took place during the summer months in the Sierras of Lake Tahoe.
+Bo's testing took place during the summer months in the Sierra of Lake Tahoe.
 Here she had plenty of opportunities to try each pair of shoes with a variety of terrain ranging from flow trail, long climbs, technical downhills, and at the bike park.

 Analysis and Test Results

-For riders who prefer more freedom to move their foot on the pedal, we suggest the Shimano GR7 which balances grip and adjustability, allowing the rider to move their shoe freely on the pedal while still maintaining grip.
+For riders who prefer more freedom to move their foot on the pedal, we suggest the Shimano GR7 which balances grip and adjustability, allowing the rider to move their shoe freely on the pedal while still maintaining a solid grip.